First go to the GTM page, create an account and install GTM on your website according to the instructions.

 Install the script tag on all pages

-Click "New" to create a new tag.
-First we will create a tag which will load on every page on your website and put the Klarna Creator tracking script in that tag.
+Once installed go into the dashboard and click on Tags to create a new tag for us to load.
+We will create a tag which will load on every page on your website and put the Klarna Creator tracking script in that tag.

 The script to be added on all pages is: